ksenia-ekshova/ai-tasks/assignments/assignment-1/README.md

 4. Choose preferred chief name and ingredients/dish/recipe for inputs

+5. The report with user input and AI output saves to report.txt file

+- dev.notes:

-- dev.note: use freeze to save dependancies pip freeze > requiremens.txt
+use freeze to save dependencies: pip freeze > requiremens.txt

+use black and ruff for code formatting (for all files in current directory): black . ruff check ruff check --fix

 ## Task